KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/docs/worksheet/part_5.md

 # Push to GitHub

-1. Make sure you have created your GitHub account from [the tools setup](https://codingandcocktailskc.gitbooks.io/coding-cocktails-the-tools/content/user-accounts---github-slack--codecademy.html) and are logged in to [https://github.com](https://github.com/)
+1. Log in to GitHub by navigating to [https://github.com](https://github.com/).
+   {% hint style='tip' %}
+Don't have Git or a GitHub account?
+Follow the instructions in [Setup instructions](/setup) to install Git and create your GitHub account.
+   {% endhint %}

 2. Create a new repository named **trivia-api** on github.com.

-  1. In Google chrome, navigate to [https://github.com](https://github.com/)
+  1. In Chrome, navigate to [https://github.com](https://github.com/)

   2. In the upper-right corner, press <span class="octicon octicon-plus"></span> and then select **New repository**.